 • Performing clinical research and collaborating with the medical team

 PAs work in hospitals, medical offices, nursing homes, clinics, education institutions, community health centers, and the government.
-As a PA, you can practice in a variety of specialties, such as family practice, dermatology, critical care, anesthesia, radiology, surgery (e.g., trauma, transplant, vascular), and many more.
+As a PA, you can practice in a variety of specialties, such as family practice, dermatology, critical care, anesthesia, radiology, surgery (e.g., trauma, transplant, and vascular), and many more.

 Key Differences Between PAs and NPs